-In 2013 Fermilab continued to operate a metals recycling program that has a rigorous material screening process, and has incorporated all of the ongoing improvements that have been made since 2000.
-The MMR is used to clearly identify and document which metals are eligible for recycling.
+In 2014 Fermilab continued to operate a metals recycling program that has a rigorous material screening process and has incorporated numerous ongoing improvements that have been made since 2000.
+An enhanced Material Move Request form (MMR) is used to clearly identify and document which metals are eligible for recycling.
 These metals are then subjected to multiple hand held radiation surveys and must pass successfully through the vehicle scrap monitor before leaving the site.

-"Recycling Packages" are created for metals from posted Radioactive Material Areas.
+"Recycling Packages" are created for metals being disposed from posted Radioactive Material Areas.
 Recycling packages also include a precise description of the metals to be released, with pictures, area surveys of the building where the metals were removed, and a summary of the timeline that tracks the location of the materials for the duration that they were on site.
-In 2013, 643 metric tons of various metals met Fermilab's release requirements and were recycled.
+In 2014, 610 metric tons of various metals met Fermilab's release requirements and were recycled.